Orzel017/017_CSLM_contorl/Other_files_(legacy)/old_text&to_do.md

 cDAQ chasis (there are four available slots)
 3. The second module in the cDAQ chasis (the NI-9263 module) is called "mod2" following in suit -->

+02-12-2023
+Old xy scanning comments
+"""
+    This runs X and Y only scan.
+It currently creates and then populates a user defined size numpy array according to a set counter acquisition time and a motor step voltage setting.
+Additionally, the initial driving voltage for the X and Y motors can be set according to the desired scanning range.
+This scanning program runs in a snake pattern, it scan the first row left to right, moves up one row, then scans right to left and continues.
+Alternatives would be scanning left to right, and resetting the position of the laser on the next higher row and scanning again left to right OR scanning in a "circular" patter either CW or CCW from outside to inside or inside to outside.
+The chosen method was picked for simplicity of understanding.
+The scanning loops are present within NI-DAQmx tasks to speed up the program.
+Starting and stopping a NI-DAQmx task repeatedly slows down the program dramatically.
+So, the counter and hardware clock task are started once, then the scanning program is run, and then the counter and clock tasks are closed -un-reserving the hardware resources.
+This cell uses the "DAQAnalogOutputs" function from a written class file at:
+C:/Users/lukin2dmaterials/miniconda3/envs/qcodes/Lib/site-packages/qcodes_contrib_drivers/drivers/NationalInstruments/class_file.
+Slashes are reversed to run
+"""